Jaggernaut555/nodecg-melee-scoreboard/README.md

 # Running
-Download the [latest release](https://github.com/Jaggernaut555/nodecg-melee-scoreboard/releases) and run the `run-scoreboard.bat` file.
+Download the portable .zip from the [latest release](https://github.com/Jaggernaut555/nodecg-melee-scoreboard/releases), extract it to it's own directory, then run the `run-scoreboard.bat` file.

+To access the dashboard open the URL shown at the end of startup after opening the bat file.
+The dashboard can be used as a custom browser dock or in a separate browser.
+On the dashboard click the `graphics` tab on the top right and copy the url of the scoreboard to put in a browser source on OBS.

 This is mostly designed for using automatic name/character/score tracking from slippi.
 Set the folder to your base `Slippi/` folder usually found in your `My Documents`.

 # Updating
 Replacing the `portable-nodecg-melee-scoreboard-[version]` folder WILL get rid of any settings you had configured.